 How Long is Cooked Salmon Good For?

-Salmon, a native fish of Atlantic and the Pacific Ocean, are one of the most popular seafood in the USA.
-Ease of handling, rich nutrition, and easy availability contributes a lot to its popularity.
+Salmon, a native fish of the Atlantic and the Pacific Ocean, is one of the most popular seafood in the USA.

 Salmon is recommended as a healthy food by physicians and is used in bodybuilding as well.
 It has 40% protein and 20% omega-3 fats.
 Omega-3 fats are also known as good cholesterol.

 How To Preserve Salmon